2021 Cuban protests: 24 July

 A group of Cuban exiles approached Havana by sea in private floats, and launched flare lights and fireworks that were visible from land as a signal of support to the protests, creating expectation among Cuban citizens who watched, recorded, and shared the images through social media.
 The Cuban government immediately militarized the coast of Havana, including El Malecón.

 28 July

 The crackdown on the protests was followed by a heavy militarization of the streets and massive detentions.
-According to human rights organizations, an estimated of 700 people were held by the government by the end of July 2021.
+According to human rights organizations, an estimated 700 people were held by the government by the end of July 2021.
 According to Cuban government officials, "all investigations and detentions stemming from the July 11 protests — which included looting, attacks on police officers and acts of vandalism — have been conducted lawfully."
 Independent journalist Maykel Gonzales, who witnessed the detention and mistreatment of a group of protesters by civilian-dressed police officers, told to The New York Times: "[Authorities'] intent was to punish, to do harm."